sbt/sbt-groll/README.md

 sbt-groll adds the `groll` command that provides various options to view and navigate the Git history.
 Of course this means, that you can only use sbt-groll for projects which are using Git as version control system.

-(currently not supported) If you are navigating through the Git history, i.e. moving to some commit, sbt-groll will reload the sbt session if the build definition changed.
+If you navigate the Git history, i.e. move to some commit, sbt-groll reloads the sbt session if the build definition changes.

 In order to use sbt-groll, just execute `groll` in an sbt session, giving one of the options described below: